La’o Hamutuk

 In November 2016, the Jornal da Republica published a Portuguese-language template for offshore PSCs in the Timor-Leste Exclusive Area.

-Contract SO-15-01 awarded to TimorGAP without tender in 2015
+Contract SO-15-01 awarded to TimorGAP without tender

 SO-15-01: On 22 December 2015, Resolution 44/2015 (Portuguese original) came into force, awarding one block in the Timor-Leste Exclusive offshore area and one onshore block to TimorGAP to conduct 3D seismic studies and sign Production Sharing Contracts by direct award, without a public tender.
 ANPM announced the offshore award in January 2016 and later published a summary and eventually the text of PSC SO-15-01 on its website.